close

 Words: 966|Pages: 2|5 min read

-Guns, Germs, and Steel sets out to tell the history for the last 13,000 years.
+Guns, Germs, and Steel sets out to tell the history of the last 13,000 years.
 It also aims to explain why some societies were much more successful than others.
-Some of this success can be given to population growth, immunity to germs, and animal domestication.
+Some of this success can be attributed to population growth, immunity to germs, and animal domestication.
 Jared Diamond then goes on to propose an interesting question, asked by a local New Guinea politician named Yali: “Why is it that you white people developed so much cargo and brought it to New Guinea, but we black people had little cargo of our own?”
 This is a very interesting point and one that the book certainly revolves around.
 Why do certain countries lack the resources they need to become a thriving nation?
 Diamond thoroughly answers both of these questions throughout the book.
-His main argument is that the aspects of European life: the military, economy, etc., evolved the way they did due to geographical luck and not because they were better in any way than the rest of the world.
+His main argument is that the aspects of European life, such as the military, economy, and technology, evolved the way they did due to geographical luck and not because they were inherently superior to the rest of the world.

 In Chapter 4 of Guns, Germs, and Steel, Diamond explains why agriculture was important to human history.
-In short, if humans are hunter gatherers, there is no specialization because they are always out searching for food.
-But when animals started to be domesticated and kept on a farm, it led to people that have political power gaining control of all of the food produced.
+In short, if humans are hunter-gatherers, there is no specialization because they are always out searching for food.
+But when animals started to be domesticated and kept on a farm, it led to people with political power gaining control of all the food produced.
 Keep in mind, not all continents had many animals that could be domesticated.
-Europe had a large amount of animals that could be, which leads to another important point: When animals are domesticated and crops are grown, it leads to an increase in leisure time.
+Europe had a large number of animals that could be domesticated, which leads to another important point: When animals are domesticated and crops are grown, it leads to an increase in leisure time.
 This is important because it gives humans plenty of time to experiment with other jobs that do not involve food.
-The next step in this in all of this is population growth.
-Diamond says it himself when he states on page 82 that “...availability of more consumable calories means more people.”
-More people simply means more experimenting which then leads to other useful materials being produced out of the crops and livestock such as clothing, blankets, nets and rope.
+The next step in this is population growth.
+Diamond says it himself when he states on page 82 that “...availability of more consumable calories means more people” (Diamond, 1997, p.
+82).
+More people simply mean more experimenting, which then leads to other useful materials being produced out of the crops and livestock, such as clothing, blankets, nets, and rope.
 Silk was another crucial material taken from silkworms.
 Another important aspect of animal domestication and the technology developed was the fact that horses were domesticated.
 They could be used in wars, and this was a very nice advantage to have.
 As we discussed in class, horses could be used for long journeys as well as flanking an enemy in war.
 Diamond does a great job explaining how these resources became readily available.
-All of these points tie back to Europe having an advantage over the rest of the world in terms of animal domestication, development of technology, and the population size increasing.
-The fact that Europe had a large amount of animals that could be domesticated goes back to one of Diamond’s main points in the book: That this is initially what caused there to be an increase in food, an increase in population, and development of new technology.
+All of these points tie back to Europe having an advantage over the rest of the world in terms of animal domestication, development of technology, and increasing population size.
+The fact that Europe had a large number of animals that could be domesticated goes back to one of Diamond’s main points in the book: that this is initially what caused there to be an increase in food, an increase in population, and the development of new technology.

 Get a custom paper now from our expert writers.

 One of the flaws of the book is that Diamond does not talk about how culture or race influenced where parts of the world are today.
-Different cultures have different ways of doing things, such as harvesting crops, way of transportation, and economic specialization.
+Different cultures have different ways of doing things, such as harvesting crops, ways of transportation, and economic specialization.
 The Europeans could just have had a much more efficient way of handling these aspects of life, but Diamond does not talk about that at all.
-Overall however, Diamond does an overwhelmingly good job discussing why the Europeans had an advantage over the rest of the world, as well as why they, before anyone else to become a thriving nation.
-These reasons included why certain plants and animals were available for domestication, the increase in population, technological development, and lastly, their geographical location.
+However, overall, Diamond does an overwhelmingly good job discussing why the Europeans had an advantage over the rest of the world, as well as why they were the first to become a thriving nation.
+These reasons included why certain plants and animals were available for domestication, the increase in population, technological development, and, lastly, their geographical location.

 Image of Dr. Charlotte Jacobson